On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Abstract

 \section{Abstract}

-The establishment of the link between causality and unsupervised domain adaptation (UDA)/semi-supervised learning (SSL) has led to methodological advances in these learning problems in recent years.
+Recent advancements in unsupervised domain adaptation (UDA) and semi-supervised learning (SSL), particularly incorporating causality, have led to significant methodological improvements in these learning problems.
 However, a formal theory that explains the role of causality in the generalization performance of UDA/SSL is still lacking.
-In this paper, we consider the UDA/SSL setting where we access $m$ labeled source data and $n$ unlabeled target data as training instances under a parametric probabilistic model.
-We study the learning performance (e.g., excess risk) of prediction in the target domain.
+In this paper, we consider the UDA/SSL scenarios where we access $m$ labelled source data and $n$ unlabelled target data as training instances under different causal settings with a parametric probabilistic model.
+We study the learning performance (e.g., excess risk) of prediction in the target domain from an information-theoretic perspective.
 Specifically, we distinguish two scenarios: the learning problem is called causal learning if the feature is the cause and the label is the effect, and is called anti-causal learning otherwise.
 We show that in causal learning, the excess risk depends on the size of the source sample at a rate of $O(\frac{1}{m})$ only if the labelling distribution between the source and target domains remains unchanged.
-In anti-causal learning, we show that the unlabeled data dominate the performance at a rate of typically $O(\frac{1}{n})$.
-Our analysis is based on the notion of potential outcome random variables and information theory.
+In anti-causal learning, we show that the unlabelled data dominate the performance at a rate of typically $O(\frac{1}{n})$.
 These results bring out the relationship between the data sample size and the hardness of the learning problem with different causal mechanisms.